serversideup/spin/docs/content/docs/9.command-reference/logs.md

 ::

 ## Official Documentation & Additional Options
-This command is a shortcut for [`docker-compose logs`](https://docs.docker.com/compose/reference/logs/) and can accept additional options that you pass to it.
+This command is a shortcut for [`docker compose logs`](https://docs.docker.com/compose/reference/logs/) and can accept additional options that you pass to it.